Zephyros1938/JavaColors/docs/zsong.md

 ### Summary

-Every chunk in a .zsong file will include a NOTE_VOLUME, NOTE_COLOR, and SONG_DATA chunk.
+Every chunk in a .zsong file will include a NOTE_\[VOLUME, PITCH, COLOR], and SONG_DATA chunk.

-These files can be read as text files.
+The .zsong file can be human-read.

 Every chunk will start with START_\[CHUNK NAME\] and end with END_\[CHUNK NAME\].

-Inbetween an end of a chunk and start of a chunk can be any data. this can be used as space for comments.
+Inbetween an end of a chunk and start of a chunk can be any data. this can be used as space for comments/metadata.

 #### NOTE_VOLUME, NOTE_PITCH, & NOTE_COLOR